 Rotor is the term used to describe the various sprinklers which operate by rotating streams of water back and forth or in circles over the landscape.
 The example which most people are familiar with is the “impact” rotor sprinkler (often improperly called a “rainbird*”) which moves back and forth firing bursts of water.
 You probably know this sprinkler best for the distinct sound it makes when operating– tooka, tooka, tooka, tic, tic, tic, tic, tic, tooka, tooka, tooka, etc… The impact rotors are rapidly being replaced now by gear driven rotors which are very quiet, lower maintenance, and much smaller in size.
 It won’t be long before the average person has no clue what I am describing!
 These new turbine and gear driven rotors have one or more streams of water which move silently across the landscape.
 The prettiest of these are the “multi-stream rotors” where multiple streams of water rotate over the landscape one after the other.
 Multi-stream rotors are fascinating to watch.
 Rotors can be spaced from 8 feet to 65 feet apart.
 There are rotors available that can be spaced farther apart than 65 feet but I don’t advise using them in most situations, even golf courses are moving away from using them due to problems.
 The traditional rotors with spacings over 20 feet require a lot more water pressure to operate than spray heads.
 Here’s a rule of thumb, “The water pressure at the rotor head in (PSI) must exceed the distance (feet) between the heads.”
 (Known as Stryker’s Rule, admittedly that’s a little ego stroking on my part, but I did create the rule!)
 Thus if you want to space rotors 35 feet apart you will need 35 PSI of pressure at the sprinkler head.
 That means you will probably need around 45 PSI minimum to operate the system since pressure will be lost in the pipes and valves as the water flows to the sprinklers.
 More on that later.
 The small 3/4″ inlet rotors sold for residential use work best at 25 to 35 foot spacings.

 (* Rain Bird is the name of a sprinkler company and is a registered trademark.
 The Rain Bird company makes many different types of sprinkler heads, including impact rotors.
-They also many other irrigation products.)
+They also manufacture or distribute many other irrigation products.)

 Rotary Nozzles & Rotators: